Seyten-CTA/Seyten-CTA/README.md

 - 🤔 I’m looking for help with ...uhmm nothing duh
 - 💬 Ask me about ...anything, whats in ur mind?
 - 📫 How to reach me: ...meet me in person
--->from.... somewhere in the world
+- from.... somewhere in the world